X

 This summer, sending your kids to day camp may just qualify you for a tax break.

-As one of the tax benefits available to parents, you can claim the Child and Dependent Care Credit if you paid someone to care for your child while you worked or looked for work.
+As one of the available to , you can claim the Child and Dependent Care Credit if you paid someone to care for your child while you worked or looked for work.
 This includes day camp fees (overnight camps do not qualify), babysitter or daycare fees, pre-school fees, etc. So, if you’re signing the kids up for day camp, keep a record of any fees you paid.

-To qualify for this tax credit, you must have earned income during the tax year, and the child(ren) must be under 13 years old.
+To qualify for this tax credit, you must have earned during the tax year, and the child(ren) must be under 13 years old.

 3. You’re earning income from a side gig.